… and How to Stop Hell Raising Crime and Violent Home Invasions Before They Happen

 Here’s a list that may change the way you look at prepper supplies…

-Because your needs can change from week to week following an SHTF event or other disaster.
+Because your needs can change from week to week following an SHTF event or natural disasters.

 This Creates A Need For Prepper Commodities

 Prepper commodities may actually be what saves your life when it comes to choosing prepper supplies.
 You see, you never know what someone else has that could come in handy in some important way — so having a few key items that you can trade with and that are likely to be in short supply could be life savers on multiple occasions.

 With these items, we’re preparing you not for a world where you need to survive in the wild, or one where you need to shelter in place for years (maybe because of a nuclear or biological attack).
 These supplies will prove the most useful if the world essentially turns into Max Max – warring factions of gangs, criminals on the loose, lawlessness and so forth.

 Keep your personal business as a commodity trader off the radar of the general public.
 If things get bleak in your region, and stores have closed or run low on resources, you become a likely target of an armed robbery if word gets around the neighborhood that you have supplies to trade.

 It’s probably best that the your community has no idea that you are sitting on a number of barter commodities.
 As a rule, never let on to anyone just how much you have, always giving the impression that you don’t have much at all.